voder-ai/eslint-plugin-traceability/.voder/implementation-progress.md

 - Stories passed: 20
 - Stories failed: 1
 - Earliest incomplete story: docs/stories/004.0-DEV-BRANCH-ANNOTATIONS.story.md
-- Failure reason: All functional and technical aspects of the story appear fully implemented: the `require-branch-annotation` rule enforces annotations on branches (if/else, try/catch, switch cases, loops), supports @supports as an alternative to @story/@req, handles nested branches, switch fall-through semantics, loop annotation placement flexibility, and excludes ternaries, logical operators, and optional chaining from annotation requirements.
-Branches inside arrow functions are enforced, while function-level annotation behavior (including anonymous/named arrows and nested function inheritance) is provided by the function-annotation story and integrated here.
-Documentation and comprehensive tests (including performance and Prettier-related edge cases) are present and passing.
-However, the story includes a non-functional acceptance criterion and requirement (**Issue #5 Resolution / REQ-ISSUE-5-RESOLUTION**) that the commit message for the fix must include "Fixes #5".
-A search of the git log shows no commits with that string, so that specific acceptance criterion is not met.
-Therefore, the story cannot be marked as fully PASSED and is assessed as FAILED on that basis alone.
+- Failure reason: The technical aspects of Story 004.0-DEV-BRANCH-ANNOTATIONS appear fully implemented: the `require-branch-annotation` rule exists, is documented, thoroughly tested (including performance and Prettier-integration cases), and all core branch-related requirements (branch detection, switch/loop behavior, @supports alternative, configurable scope, nested handling, etc.) are covered by passing tests.
+However, the story includes a non-technical acceptance criterion and requirement (REQ-ISSUE-5-RESOLUTION) that GitHub issue #5 must be closed with a comment referencing the release version.
+In the story file this item remains unchecked in both the Acceptance Criteria and Definition of Done, and there is no evidence in the git history (no `Fixes #5` / `Closes #5` commit or similar) that this has been satisfied.
+Because this acceptance criterion is explicitly part of the story and cannot be confirmed as complete, the story is assessed as FAILED despite the underlying rule and tests being implemented and passing.

 **Next Steps:**
 - Complete story: docs/stories/004.0-DEV-BRANCH-ANNOTATIONS.story.md
-- All functional and technical aspects of the story appear fully implemented: the `require-branch-annotation` rule enforces annotations on branches (if/else, try/catch, switch cases, loops), supports @supports as an alternative to @story/@req, handles nested branches, switch fall-through semantics, loop annotation placement flexibility, and excludes ternaries, logical operators, and optional chaining from annotation requirements.
-Branches inside arrow functions are enforced, while function-level annotation behavior (including anonymous/named arrows and nested function inheritance) is provided by the function-annotation story and integrated here.
-Documentation and comprehensive tests (including performance and Prettier-related edge cases) are present and passing.
-However, the story includes a non-functional acceptance criterion and requirement (**Issue #5 Resolution / REQ-ISSUE-5-RESOLUTION**) that the commit message for the fix must include "Fixes #5".
-A search of the git log shows no commits with that string, so that specific acceptance criterion is not met.
-Therefore, the story cannot be marked as fully PASSED and is assessed as FAILED on that basis alone.
+- The technical aspects of Story 004.0-DEV-BRANCH-ANNOTATIONS appear fully implemented: the `require-branch-annotation` rule exists, is documented, thoroughly tested (including performance and Prettier-integration cases), and all core branch-related requirements (branch detection, switch/loop behavior, @supports alternative, configurable scope, nested handling, etc.) are covered by passing tests.
+However, the story includes a non-technical acceptance criterion and requirement (REQ-ISSUE-5-RESOLUTION) that GitHub issue #5 must be closed with a comment referencing the release version.
+In the story file this item remains unchecked in both the Acceptance Criteria and Definition of Done, and there is no evidence in the git history (no `Fixes #5` / `Closes #5` commit or similar) that this has been satisfied.
+Because this acceptance criterion is explicitly part of the story and cannot be confirmed as complete, the story is assessed as FAILED despite the underlying rule and tests being implemented and passing.
-- Evidence: [object Object],[object Object],[object Object],[object Object],[object Object],[object Object],[object Object],[object Object],[object Object]
+- Evidence: [object Object],[object Object],[object Object],[object Object],[object Object],[object Object],[object Object],[object Object],[object Object],[object Object],[object Object],[object Object],[object Object]